Improving Lives Since 1984

 Freedom From Fear Today...

-From FFF's humble beginnings, the support and committed efforts from so many friends, colleagues and those seeking help; have guided and mentored the organization's destiny.
-Some of the work done within the organization includes research, public education campaigns, internship programs, an anxiety and depressive illness treatment center, government lobbying efforts and the list can go on and on.
+From FFF's humble beginnings, the support and committed efforts from so many friends, colleagues, and those seeking help; have guided and mentored the organization's destiny.
+Some of the work done within the organization includes research, public education campaigns, internship programs, anxiety, and depressive illness treatment center, government lobbying efforts and the list can go on and on.
 FFF's efforts have reached millions of individuals with the message of hope that treatment works and lives can be saved.

 When I look back on my life with Freedom From Fear, I am awed and humbled at the same time.
 I understand that much has been accomplished, but I know there will always be much to do.
 I often remember what Margaret Mead, an American cultural anthropologist, so simply and beautifully said, "Never doubt that a small group of thoughtful, committed people can change the world, indeed it's the only thing that ever has."